django-helpdesk/django-helpdesk/README.rst

 `django-helpdesk` requires:

 * Django 1.11.x
-* either Python 2.7 or 3.4+
+* either Python 2.7 or 3.6+ (likely 3.4+ still works though, but unsupported)

 **NOTE REGARDING PYTHON VERSION:**
-The recommended combination is Python 3.4+ with Django 1.11.
+The recommended combination is Python 3.6+ with Django 1.11.
 Support for Python 2 will end in the next versions of both `django-helpdesk` and Django itself (Django 2.0), so users and developers are encouraged to begin transitioning to Python 3 if have not already.
 New projects should definitely